ericktucto/xontrib-add-variable/README.rst

 Xontrib Add Variable
 *********************

-Version number: 0.1.0
+Version number: 1.1.0

 Author: `Erick Tucto`_

 Overview
 ########

-This package allow add new variable.
+This package allow add new variable to ``$PROMPT_FIELDS`` and create new aliases.

 Installation / Usage
 ####################